Paramount Network: Programming

 Paramount Network's current programming consists primarily of reruns of sitcoms and drama series, as well as airings of feature films.
 As of 2022, the network's lone original drama is Yellowstone, which launched alongside the rebranding of Spike as Paramount Network, and grew in viewership throughout its first four seasons.
 Bar Rescue, a reality series carried over from Spike, has also continued to air new episodes on Paramount Network.

 As Spike, male-oriented programs constituted the majority of the network's schedule upon its original relaunch in 2003.
 By 2011, Spike had shifted its programming towards shows aimed at a broader audience, such as Bar Rescue.
 Finally, with its 2015 rebrand, Spike attempted to add more "gender-balanced" programming.

-The network had formerly carried combat sports programming throughout its various incarnations; being the first basic cable home of mixed martial arts promotion the Ultimate Fighting Championship, and early seasons of The Ultimate Fighter.
-Other promotions and sports-related programming have included kickboxing events from Glory and K-1; professional wrestling from Impact Wrestling, WWE, and Extreme Championship Wrestling; boxing cards from Premier Boxing Champions; and the Paramount-owned Bellator MMA and Bellator Kickboxing.
+The network had formerly carried combat sports programming throughout its various incarnations; being the first basic cable home of mixed martial arts promotion UFC, and including early seasons of the promotion's reality series The Ultimate Fighter.
+Other promotions and sports-related programming have included kickboxing events from Glory and K-1; professional wrestling from TNA Wrestling, WWE, and Extreme Championship Wrestling; boxing cards from Premier Boxing Champions; and the Paramount-owned Bellator MMA and Bellator Kickboxing.